-- Sara recently joined Acme, a company just like yours.
+- Sara recently joined A1 Marketing, a company just like yours.

-- Acme adopted Slack a while ago, and Sara is learning how it has changed the way the company works.
+- A1 adopted Slack a while ago, and Sarah is learning how it has changed the way that the company works.

-- In this lesson, Sara wants to explore how working in channels can help her search and keep track of information.
+- In this lesson, Sarah wants to explore how working in channels can help her to search for and keep track of information.

-At her previous company, Sara found that key pieces of information were being shared in many different places.
-Emails had attachments and links to files, multiple cloud services were used across the company, and file storage services were easy to mix up.
+At her previous company, Sarah found that key pieces of information were being shared in many different places.
+Emails had attachments and links to files, multiple cloud services were used across the company and file storage services were easy to mix up.
 The numerous ways to share information made it difficult to keep track of everything and move work along.

 - Files and conversations exist side by side in channels, and over time, Slack becomes the company’s repository of information.

-- Since Acme does all of its work in channels, Sara knows that she can search Slack to find information she’s looking for.
+- Because A1 do all their work in channels, Sarah knows that she can search Slack to find information that she’s looking for.

-- Sara can save key messages and files so that they are quick and easy to access.
+- Sarah can save key messages and files so that they are quick and easy to access.

 Searching in Slack

-Sara needs to find an important document to review before a meeting.
-Messages, files, people, and conversations are searchable because everyone at Acme works in channels.
-Sara simply starts typing “strategic plan” in the search field and Slack does the rest.
+Sarah needs to find an important document to review before a meeting.
+Messages, files, people and conversations are searchable because everyone at A1 works in channels.
+Sarah simply starts typing ‘strategic plan’ in the search field and Slack does the rest.